 It is always a good idea not to write, “give it to Laura” in your documentation, but rather “give it to the receptionist.”
 But, even then, your receptionist position might be eliminated, or you might redefine Laura’s role.
 Reviewing the processes regularly will help you keep these details clear.

-Whenever a quality issue occurs or a mistake happens, the prevention method should be added to the process.
-Processes are evolving, living and breathing documents that are affected by people’s judgment and the outside world.
+Whenever a quality issue occurs, or a mistake happens, the prevention method should be added to the process.
+Processes are evolving, living, breathing documents that are affected by people’s judgment and the outside world.
 Reviewing them regularly will help you keep up with those changes.

-Make sure that you are keeping your business processes clear, simple, and timely and you’ll be off to a great start!
+As a business grows, creating and documenting the company policy, process, and procedures is vital.
+Ensure you keep your business processes clear, simple, and timely, and you’ll be off to a great start!

 Leave a Reply